dzooli/map-solver-playground/src/map_solver_playground/profile/README.md

-# Metrics Module
+# Profile Module

-This module provides utilities for measuring and monitoring the metrics of functions in the map-solver-playground project.
+This module provides utilities for measuring and monitoring the performance metrics of functions in the map-solver-playground project.

 ## Features